Advanced. Prior knowledge of Spanish required:

 Recommended: English-Spanish Dictionary, Collins/OUP Spanish-English.

-- developed competencies in a broad range of complex and non-routine language tasks across a wide and often unpredictable variety of contexts;
+- develop competence in a broad range of complex and non-routine language tasks across a wide and often unpredictable variety of contexts

-- consolidated and expanded grammatical and syntactical competencies;
+- consolidate and expand grammatical and syntactical competence

-- furthered their awareness and appreciation of Spanish and Hispanic culture;
+- further awareness and appreciation of Hispanic culture

 This module covers items such as: expressing emotions; making hypothesis about the past; giving an opinion; expressing agreement and disagreement; expressing surprise; asking for things in a formal context.